marcosjom/sys-tunnel-src/README.md

 - Client and/or server side certificate validation.
 - 8 bits masking.
 - compiled for Windows, Mac, Linux.
-- works as a program, a service/daemon or as a dll to be used by apps.
+- works as a command, a service/daemon or as a library to be used by your apps.

 # How to use